Xabaril/Esquio/extensions/azure-devops/overview.md

 Parameters for this task are:

 - **Esquio service endpoint:** This is a picklist to select the desired Esquio Service Connection.
 - **Esquio Product:** Picklist to select any of the configured products in Esquio.
+In v2.0, instead of the numeric *id* we use the product name from Esquio.
 - **Esquio feature:** Picklist to select the Esquio feature desired to rollback.
+In v2.0, instead of the numeric *id* we use the feature name from Esquio.
 - **Esquio toggle:** Picklist for Esquio toggle for the feature to set a particular parameter.
+In v2.0, instead of the numeric *id* we use the toggle type name from Esquio.
 - **Esquio parameter:** Picklist for the Esquio parameter, associated with the toggle, to set the value.
+In v2.0, instead of the numeric *id* we use the parameter name from Esquio.
 - **Esquio parameter value:** New value for the Esquio Toggle parameter.